Montel's theorem

 In complex analysis, an area of mathematics, Montel's theorem refers to one of two theorems about families of holomorphic functions.
 These are named after French mathematician Paul Montel, and give conditions under which a family of holomorphic functions is normal.

 Locally uniformly bounded families are normal

 The first, and simpler, version of the theorem states that a family of holomorphic functions defined on an open subset of the complex numbers is normal if and only if it is locally uniformly bounded.

+Definition of local uniform boundedness

+A family of holomorphic functions $\mathcal{F}$ with domain $\Omega$ is called locally uniformly bounded if, for every compact subset $K \subset \Omega$, the restriction $\mathcal{F}|_K$ is uniformly bounded.